 ‘The Shop on Main Street’ - 1965 - Dir.
 Ján Kadár, Elmar Klos

-Rozalia is an elderly Jewish woman, showing many signs of dementia, throw in deafness to boot.
-Tono finds himself stuck with the frail and sweet Rozalia, a mind degenerated beyond the concept of Nazi’s or war itself.
-She cannot understand that Tono now owns her store, and so Tono plays along.
-He will be her employee.
-As the film develops Tono finds himself caught between two worlds, a faithful companion and friend to Rozalia, and his anti-semitic opportunistic wife.
+Rozalia is an elderly Jewish woman, showing many signs of dementia, with deafness to boot.
+She cannot comprehend that Tono now owns her store, so he plays along—he will be her employee.
+As the film unfolds, Tono finds himself caught between two worlds: a faithful companion and friend to Rozalia, and his anti-Semitic, opportunistic wife.
 His wife is a sweet woman, caring and considerate, but so is Rozalia.
-Why one must hate blindly the other for her own benefit, Tono could not understand.
-Why anyone in his community would hate blindly a woman or man simply for their religion, Tono could not understand.
+Why one must blindly hate the other for personal gain is something Tono cannot understand.
+Why anyone in his community would hate a woman or a man simply for their religion is beyond him.
 So he turns to drink.
-Through his dealings with the Jewish community that protect and support Rozalia, he comes to understand his neighbours for their humanity, not their religion.
+Through his dealings with the Jewish community, who protect and support Rozalia, he comes to understand his neighbours for their humanity, not their faith.

-The weight of this new moral awakening comes to height at the end of the film, when, like all over Europe, the towns Jews are rounded up.
-Told to pack no more than 30kgs of their own goods, and forced out of town to labour camps.
-Tono must decide between protecting the older woman he’s come to love and respect, or to force her out into the streets to save his own life.
-But how can you rationalise with a woman who’s no concept of danger?
-Who’s no concept of war, no concept of Nazi’s?
-An impossible task, delivered to an ill-equipped man.
-For all intentions pure and good, Tono can be no ones saviour.
+The weight of this newfound moral awakening reaches its height at the film’s climax, when, as in countless towns across Europe, the Jewish residents are ordered to pack no more than 30 kilograms of their belongings and are forced out of town to labour camps.
+Tono must decide whether to protect the older woman he has come to love and respect or cast her into the streets to save his own life.
+But how does one reason with a woman who has no concept of danger?
+No concept of war?
+No concept of Nazis?
+An impossible task, given to an ill-equipped man.
+For all his pure and good intentions, Tono cannot be anyone’s saviour.
 Not even his own.

-Serving as a thematic backdrop, the town is enthralled with the towering construction of a monument dedicated to their new fascist ideology.
-Tono first sees this tower as a missed opportunity, a missed chance to make income as a highly skilled carpenter.
-It is oppressive to Tono - a symbol of his own failures as a man.
-The next time we see the tower, Tono walks into the square as an ‘Ayran Controller',’ a business owner.
-He holds his head high and dons a pin stripped suit.
-He fashions himself Tono the businessman, no longer a symbol of his failure, the tower is just that - a tower.
-No more, no less.
-The third time we see this tower is after Tono’s transformation into a being of compassion.
-Yes, self serving, yes self interested - but with love in his heart for the community that serves him.
-Tono drinks to dull the pain within, his guilt for taking money from the Jewish community.
-With a crowd of proud fascist Czechs, he enters the town square as an officer lights the tower up for the first time.
-A symbol of the new order, to wealth and prosperity for the towns inhabitants, and a death spell for the towns Jews.
-Tono is mortified, he must save Rozalia.
-The tower comes to symbolise 3 major turning points in the characters transformation.
-This is one of the many ways the script and imagery of Tono is beautifully conceived.
+Serving as a thematic backdrop, the town is captivated by the towering construction of a monument dedicated to its new fascist ideology.
+This tower serves as a powerful symbol throughout the film, mirroring Tono’s inner journey.
+The first time he sees the tower, it represents a missed opportunity—a reminder of his failure as a man, a skilled carpenter unable to secure work.
+The second time, he walks into the square as an Aryan Controller, a business owner.
+Dressed in a pinstripe suit, he holds his head high.
+No longer a symbol of his failure, the tower is just that—a tower.
+Nothing more, nothing less.
+The third time, Tono has transformed.
+He is still self-serving, still self-interested, but now carries love in his heart for the community that has embraced him.
+He drinks to dull his guilt for taking money from the Jewish community.
+Surrounded by a crowd of proud fascist Czechs, he watches as an officer lights the tower for the first time.
+It is a symbol of the new order, of wealth and prosperity for the town’s inhabitants, and a death sentence for its Jewish residents.
+Tono is horrified.
+He must save Rozalia.

-Film-making note: Light is used to great affect in this film.
-Shot on a high contrast film, the directors and cinematographer meticulously craft long sequences wherein characters drop in and out of light and shadow at pertinent moments.
+Light is used to great effect.
+Shot on high-contrast film, the directors and cinematographer meticulously craft long sequences where characters drop in and out of light and shadow at pivotal moments.
 Dilemma is a sliver of light in a darkened room.
-Emotional awakening is presented in bounds of light, overflowing and rich.
-(See the attached image.)
-Tono spends his time shifting between the shadow and the light throughout this film, and it’s no mistake.
+Emotional awakening bursts through in bounds of brightness, overflowing and rich.
+Tono spends much of the film shifting between shadow and light, and it is no mistake.
+His moral struggle plays out visually, reinforcing his transformation with elegant subtlety.

 'Sunshine' - 1999 - Dir.
 István Szabó

 When story and format fail to understand one another, you get Sunshine.
-This 3 hour long journey attempts to show the lives of 5 generations of Hungarian Jews.
+This 3-hour-long journey attempts to show the lives of 5 generations of Hungarian Jews.
 The only way to accomplish such a monumental amount of story?
-A 3 hour run time and a shit load of exposition.
-Not only does this film have a voice over, but nearly every second word uttered from our characters mouths are explanatory.
+A 3-hour run time and a LOT of exposition.
+Not only does this film have a voiceover, but nearly every second word uttered from our characters’ mouths is explanatory.

 There are many ways to tell a story.
-Invariable combinations of style and structure to convey universal experiences, ideas and quandary’s.
+Invariable combinations of style and structure to convey universal experiences, ideas and quandaries.
 The best screenplays distill, refine, distill and refine again.
-They do this because they know the screen is unforgiving, it’s limits are severe.
-So they chip and chip away until they know for certain every line of dialogue serves a beat, every beat serves the scene and every scene finds our character in one state of mind and has them exit in another.
-That these growths and regressions craft character arc, and this arc should dance a ballet with the narrative so that we find ourselves caught in a forward charge of dramatic momentum.
+They do this because they know the screen is unforgiving, its limits are severe.
+So they chip and chip away until they know for certain every line of dialogue serves a beat, every beat serves the scene, and every scene finds our character in one state of mind and has them exit in another.
+These growths and regressions craft character arc, and this arc should dance a ballet with the narrative so that we find ourselves caught in a forward charge of dramatic momentum.
 People deserve to be rewarded for paying attention.

-The only through line between the men and woman of these 5 generations are that 2 generations of them fell in love with their own cousin.
-3 other generations decided to have relations with either their siblings husbands or siblings wives and at its most tame, simply the wife of a stranger.
-Later in the film we have a wonderfully cute dinner scene wherein the uncle of our current protagonist makes a comment at his grandmothers breasts.
+The only throughline between the men and women of these 5 generations is that 2 generations of them fell in love with their own cousin.
+3 other generations decided to have relations with either their siblings’ husbands or siblings’ wives, and at its most tame, simply the wife of a stranger.
+Later in the film, we have a wonderfully cute dinner scene wherein the uncle of our current protagonist makes a comment at his grandmother’s breasts.
 “Are you worried I might seduce your grandmother?” the uncle actually says.
-At this point of course the screenwriter is busily tying his erection down with a belt, it keeps hitting his keyboard.
-“Nothing would surprise me in this family” replies Ralph Fiennes, the dark lord.
-The table erupts into laughter, as did I. Because nothing says funny like incest in a holocaust picture.
+At this point, of course, the screenwriter is busily tying his erection down with a belt, it keeps hitting his keyboard.
+“Nothing would surprise me in this family,” replies Ralph Fiennes, the Dark Lord.
+The table erupts into laughter, as did I. Because nothing says funny like incest in a Holocaust picture.

 'Chinatown' - 1974 - Dir.
 Roman Polanski

-In personal matters and the carrying out of his business, he doesn’t concern himself with ethical dilemmas.
-Because they aren’t dilemmas, they’re minor inconveniences to Gitte’s.
-He knows theres no rule too hard that can’t be bent or broken, especially when he’s always one step ahead.
-But in dealing with his clients - there is a solid morality.
-You don’t screw over the people who pay you, you treat them with dignity.
-This is a guy who’s justified to himself that his line of work is above the board, more than a greaseball who handles dirty laundry.
-He conducts business with clients ethically, never charges a dollar more than originally quoted.
-At any rate he’s convinced himself that his line of work is legitimate, or at least perhaps fulfilling.
-He had to get out of the police force, best use his skills for something else, no point wasting them.
-Perhaps he believes he can get more done outside of the system?
-More likely, he knows the system is rigged against the majority, and in his indignant indifference now lives to make a little press here and there, make a nice pay-check for fine suits and best case scenario; find himself intellectually challenged.
-The system is the system, you can't break a broken horse.
+In personal matters and business, he doesn’t concern himself with ethical dilemmas, because to him, they aren’t dilemmas.
+They’re minor inconveniences.
+He knows that no rule is so rigid it can’t be bent or broken, especially when he’s always one step ahead.
+But when it comes to his clients, he follows a personal code.
+You don’t screw over the people who pay you.
+You treat them with dignity.
+This is a man who has convinced himself his work is above board—more than a greaseball handling dirty laundry.
+He never charges a dollar more than quoted.
+He might even believe his work is fulfilling.
+He had to leave the police force, so why waste the skills he spent years developing?
+Perhaps he tells himself he can do more good outside the system.
+More likely, he knows the system is rigged, and he operates within its margins for a paycheck, a fine suit, and the occasional intellectual challenge.
+The system is the system.
+You can’t fix a broken horse.

-“Chinatown” the phrase, more than the place, is Symbolic of American greed and corruption.
-The power of wealth and the insignificance of people who die in the wake of this power.
-He left the force because the system failed and he saw how it failed in Chinatown.
+“Chinatown,” the phrase more than the place, is symbolic of American greed and corruption.
+The power of wealth and the insignificance of those crushed beneath it.
+He left the force because the system failed, because he saw how it failed in Chinatown.
 The real criminals got away.
-The ending confirms a sad reality, he’s lost the woman again and the bad guys wins, again.
-They win because there is no Chinatown, there is only America.
+The ending confirms what he always suspected.
+The bad guys win.
+They win because there is no Chinatown.
+There is only America.
+I imagine Gittes heartbroken, but some weeks later, returning to work as if the whole affair never happened.
+Before opening the door to his next client, he takes a mental note.

 'Playing for time' - 1980 - Dir.
 Daniel Mann, Joseph Sargent

-Playing for Time is based upon the autobiography of Fania Fenelon, who’s portrayal by Vanessa Redgrave is nothing short of spectacular.
-The concept of Playing for Time is simple, a band of woman are held captive in Auschwitz and are spared the horrid fate of the gas chambers in exchange for their talents as musicians.
+Playing for Time is based on the autobiography of Fania Fénelon, whose portrayal by Vanessa Redgrave is nothing short of spectacular.
+The concept is simple: a group of women are held captive in Auschwitz, spared the gas chambers in exchange for their talents as musicians.

-No film of the genre explores humanity in quite the same way Playing for Time does, it uses the concept of the orchestra as a way into the narrative of the holocaust.
-Through specificity, breads universality.
-Between you and me, I will try to buy the rights of this book one day.
-If there was ever a perspective on the holocaust with the most relevance to a modern audience, this might be the one.
-This deserves to be re-made, if only to be re-seen.
+If there was ever a perspective on the Holocaust with the most relevance to a modern audience, this might be the one.
+It deserves to be remade, if only to be re-seen.
 This is a special story.

 'Kapò' - 1959 - Dir.
 Gillo Pontecorvo

-There are a couple interesting moral dilemmas slung weakly at the audience in the final act of the film, but at this point the film has lost its steam.
-The characters so wonderfully set up in the first act are now unimportant.
-The horrors and brutality of Edith’s story of survival are forgotten and ignored, the feminist themes altogether dissolve into thin air.
+A couple of interesting moral dilemmas are thrown weakly at the audience in the final act but by this point the film has lost its steam.
+The characters so wonderfully set up in the first act are now irrelevant.
+The horrors and brutality of Edith’s survival are brushed aside.
+The feminist themes dissolve into thin air.

-Kapò has some good moments, a handful of beautiful ones, but is ultimately let down with a borderline offensive third act that dilutes any of its grand conceits and trades it instead for melodrama.
-Watch the first 45 minutes (to the minute) for important insight into the inner workings of a woman’s labour camp.
+Kapò has some good moments, even a handful of beautiful ones, but it is ultimately let down by a borderline offensive third act that dilutes its grand conceits in favour of melodrama.
+Watch the first 45 minutes to the minute for an insightful depiction of life in a women’s labour camp.

 Then turn it off.